Nutrition

 Peppermint vs. Spearmint: What's Safe for Your Dog?

 Spearmint’s milder flavor makes it preferable for canine consumption.
-Both types provide trace antioxidants without overwhelming a pet’s digestive system.
+Both of them contain trace antioxidants that do not overload the digestive system of a pet.
 Always introduce small amounts to monitor individual tolerance.

 Identifying Toxic Varieties: The Case of Pennyroyal

 Pennyroyal (Mentha pulegium) stands out as particularly dangerous.
-This invasive species contains pulegone, a compound linked to liver damage in animals.
-Even minimal ingestion can trigger vomiting, diarrhea, or neurological issues.
+The invasive species has pulegone, a substance that causes liver injury in animals.
+Even a small consumption may cause vomiting, diarrhea, or neurological problems.

 Nutritional Insights and Benefits of Mint for Dogs